 - King of Clubs: Yes, but make sure to stand back to see the big picture.

 Like Cups, Hearts is the suit of love and emotions.

 - Ace of Hearts: Yes, enjoy this delicious moment.

 - Two of Hearts: Yes, embrace it.

-- Three of Hearts: Yes, time to have some fun.
+- Three of Hearts: Yes, it's time to have some fun.

 - Four of Hearts: No, you are not in the right emotional state.